 How the Course Works

-Over the twelve months, we will meet six times (See below for details).
+Over the twelve months, we will meet six times for full day sessions.

-You will receive feedback on larger chunks of your story than in the Third Draft (3,200 to 5,000 and ultimately feedback from Kelly on 20,000 words before the last class).
+You will receive feedback on larger chunks of your story than in the Third Draft Part 1 (3,200 to 5,000 and ultimately feedback from Kelly on 20,000 words before the last class).

 Fleshing out Subplots and Character Arcs